mc0110/inetbox2mqtt/README.md

 This project here was developed and tested for an ESP32 (first generation) with 4 MB memory.
 The software also works on other ESP32 models and probably, with small adjustments (UART address, pins), also on other hardware.
 The tests on a Raspberry Pi Pico W were successful, too.
 I will not always explicitly mention the RP2 pico w in the following.
 The respective points apply to this chip as well.
 The minor deviations can be found at the end in the section **Running on different devices** for details.

 ## Disclaimer
-I have tested my solution for the ESP32/RP2 pico in more than 15 different environments so far, including my own TRUMA/CPplus version.
+I have tested my solution for the ESP32/RP2 pico in different environments so far, including my own TRUMA/CPplus version.
 Most of the tests ran straight *out of the box*.

 Please note that older versions of CPplus (e.g. C3.xx.xx) use a different protocol for communication with the inetbox.
 See the INIT menu <[example given](https://videopress.com/embed/oXHpx1Ge)> on the CPplus to find the version numbers.
 Therefore, the data can be read but no commands can be set.
 If you still want to use the inetbox2mqtt, you can replace the CPplus with a newer one (e.g. C4.03.00).
 New CPplus can also control older TRUMA heaters (e.g. H5.xx.xx).
 Several users have successfully taken this step, so the procedure can be recommended.